BrianJr03/SB_MileageTrack/README.md

 Click on this, then expand the project directory if that is not done.
 Expand Tasks > Application, and double-click on the run operation to begin running this application.

-A high mileage warning will be sent when the user's total mileage reaches a certain threshold.
+A high mileage warning will be sent when the user's total mileage reaches a 250 mile threshold.
 For example, if your total mileage is 0, and overtime, it reaches 250, a warning will be sent.
 This will occur when the user reaches 250, 500, 750 total miles and so on.
-To recieve a high mileage warning text to your phone number ( as opposed to mine ), goto ResultsController.sendWarningToUser() and change the parameters for the method called inside sendWarningToUser().
+Go to settings (from the main UI) to update contact information.
+If you do not wish to receieve a warning, leave the fields blank.

 There are 3 supressed "unused" warnings: